Important Exam Information

 Cost of the Exams

-• A handling fee of $25.00 will be added to orders of 11 or more exams.
+A handling fee of $25.00 will be added to orders of 11 or more exams in US and Canada.

-• Schools outside the United States and Canada must register for and take the exams online.
+Schools outside the United States and Canada must register for and take the exams online.
+Schools within the US and Canada may register for paper or online exams.

 The NLE takes our mission of celebrating students and supporting teachers very seriously.
 We thank you for your continued support for the exam and for keeping Latin alive in the classrooms of the world!